aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MHTML to XLSM via Java" h2="Convert MHTML file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MHTML to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MHTML to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate MHTML to XLSM conversion feature into their Java applications.
+This suite consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to convert MHTML to XLSM.

+The first step involves using Aspose.PDF for Java to render MHTML to XLSX.
+This component provides a wide range of features that enable developers to create, edit, convert, and manipulate PDF documents in their Java applications.
+It also provides the ability to convert MHTML to XLSX, allowing developers to easily convert MHTML documents to the XLSX format.

+The second step involves using Aspose.Cells for Java to convert XLSX to XLSM.
+This component provides a comprehensive set of features that enable developers to create, edit, and manipulate spreadsheets in their Java applications.
+It also provides the ability to convert XLSX to XLSM, allowing developers to easily convert XLSX documents to the XLSM format.

+Overall, Aspose.Total for Java provides an easy and efficient way to integrate MHTML to XLSM conversion feature into Java applications.
+By using Aspose.PDF for Java and Aspose.Cells for Java, developers can quickly and easily convert MHTML documents to the XLSM format in a two-step process.
+This makes it easy for developers to add MHTML to XLSM conversion feature to their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}